NIRSTORM: Optimizing fNIRS montage

 Loading EEG position

-In your brainstorm database, create a new folder called EEG.
-You can then import the position from your EEG device by right clicking on the folder and use ‘ Use Default EEG cap, then Colin27, then select the appropriate cap’.
+In your Brainstorm database, create a new folder called EEG.
+You can then import the position from your EEG device by doing : right click on the folder > Use Default EEG cap > Colin27 > select the appropriate cap.

 We can visualize the cap:

 The first step to improve visualization is to project the electrodes on the scalp.
 To do so, right click on the EEG channels, then MRI registration, then EDIT.
-Then from the GUI use ‘Project electrodes on surface’
+Then from the GUI use “Project electrodes on surface” (6th button from the right).
+Now, click on OK at the end of the row and save the modifications.

 The cap now looks like this:

 We then need to convert the position of the electrodes to scout on the head mesh.
-For that, right-click on the montage and use ‘Convert to scout’.
+For that, right-click on the EEG montage > MRI Registration > Scalp scout from scalp sensors.
 And enter the radius around each electrode used to create the scout.
 In this case, we want to create an exclusion zone of 1 cm around each electrode, so we will enter 10 mm.
 Note that this would need to be adapted depending on the size of your EEG electrodes, NIRS optodes, and installation technique, as you want to find a good tradeoff between having a good co-localization of the EEG and fNIRS (lower radius) and making the installation feasible (larger radius).

 Modifying the search space